nastajus/wvchallenge-nodejs/README.markdown

 file upload of expenses in known CSV format. (redo ```GET /test``` to accept both multipart CSV file upload & individual user-typed form submissions)

+# Opinion on Challenge

+Having worked with all these technologies & concepts [for several years at Paymentus](https://www.linkedin.com/in/nastajus/), I simply hadn't put them all together until now, from beginning to end.
+It was a very rewarding process overall.
+To keep things interesting I decided to jump head-first into an area I had less experience with and yet conceivably would deploy faster: Node.js.
+With the bulk of that experience in Java, it was a fun experience, where I resolved many challenges.

 # Demonstration Thought Process

 Everything below this point is extraneous details beyond the requirements specified in the Wave Challenge.
 It is included to demonstrate my thinking process when designing an application, with references linked justifying decisions made where meaningful.